 Cost: Salsa: $3 or less per jar, sour cream: $3, Greek yogurt: $2 (or less)

-Blue cheese and jam crackers: This snack might appeal to the crowd watching the bowl for the creative commercials, but the guys will still love it.
-You can use any kind of club crackers, though I prefer Keebler — plus they’re always on sale.
+Blue cheese and jam crackers: You can use any kind of club crackers, though I prefer Keebler — plus they’re always on sale.
 Pick up a container of blue cheese crumbles meant for salads (much cheaper than a chunk of blue cheese from the dairy) and raspberry or strawberry jam.
 It must be jam; jelly is a little too watery.
 Place crackers on a tray or plate, then use a knife to spread a thin layer of jam on each cracker.
 Sprinkle with blue cheese crumbles.

 Cost: Crackers: $4, Blue Cheese Crumbles: $3, Jam: $3